 Land use in St. Helens is predominantly residential at about 45% of existing land use, or up to 68% if you exclude the massive Heavy Industrial zoned properties along the waterfront and include the mixed use category where both residential and commercial uses are allowed.
 Residential zones have a higher demand for parks and recreation to be located nearby than other zones, so attention should be given to locate proposed park additions near residential zoned areas.
 For commercial activity, St. Helens does not have a singular, central downtown.
-Instead, it has three major zones of commercial activity: Highway Commercial along Hwy 30, The Houlton Business District which includes the Columbia Blvd and St. Helens St. couplet, and Riverfront District which is a part of a larger federally registered Historic District.
+Instead, it has three major zones of commercial activity: Highway Commercial along Hwy 30, The Houlton Business District which includes the Columbia Blvd and St. Helens St. couplet, and Olde Towne St. Helens which is a part of a larger Downtown Historic District.
 These three areas are important to include when considering the location of trails, as they are ideal destinations for travel.

-ST. HELENS EXISTING ZONING (APRIL 2015)
+ST. HELENS EXISTING ZONING (AUGUST 2012)

-ST. HELENS COMPREHENSIVE ZONING MAP (MAY 2015)
+ST. HELENS COMPREHENSIVE ZONING MAP (AUGUST 2012)